BenBausch/Automl-for-CNN-construction/README.md

 My algorithm found configurations stronger then both baselines.
 Only for very small networks the performances of the baselines were better (might have been covered if algorithm ran more generationsm current runtime +- 3 hours)
 In the following, you can see the performance of my algorithm over a time span of 31 episodes (episode 9 is actually episode 10, this was due to a out of memory error):
  ![alt-text](https://github.com/BenBausch/Automl-for-CNN-construction/blob/master/src/pareto_fronts/pareto_fronts.gif)

+ ## Notice !

+ The spilt in validation and training set is the same for all the different models and there is no outter validation in the outter loop of the hpo problem.
+This yields a biased estimate of the validation accuracy (maybe fitting to the validation setm due to using the sets for cv of the models).
+The same problem applies to the baselines.
+For further experiments the dataset should be split in inner_dataset for inner_training and inner_validation and outter_validation_set for validation in the evolutionary outter loop.